-Jury Rules Hart Parents Intentionally Drove Off Cliff In Fatal California Crash
+Hart Parents Intentionally Drove Off Cliff In Fatal California Crash, Jury Rules

 A special coroner's jury has determined that the couple who drove themselves and their six adopted children off a northern California cliff last year did so deliberately.

 The jury's verdict of murder-suicide on Thursday confirms authorities' suspicions that the March 2018 crash was intentional.
-It also concludes thousands of hours of investigation into the widely-publicized deaths of Sarah and Jennifer Hart and their children.
+It also concludes thousands of hours of investigation into the widely publicized deaths of Sarah and Jennifer Hart and their children.

-Presenting the findings from two days of testimony, Mendocino county Sheriff- Coroner Thomas Allman told reporters that he would accept the jury's ruling.
+Presenting the findings from two days of testimony, Mendocino County Sheriff- Coroner Thomas Allman told reporters that he would accept the jury's ruling.

 "It is my belief that both Jennifer and Sarah succumbed to a lot of pressure," sheriff's Lt.
 Shannon Barney said on Thursday, The Associated Press reports.
 "Just a lot of stuff going on in their lives, to the point where they made this conscious decision to end their lives this way and take their children's lives."